Vijaykhalkho/BasicBankingSystem/README.md

 ## Basic banking system developed by Vijay Sandesh Khalkho.

 ## Technologies used:
--HTML,CSS for frontend.
+- HTML,CSS for frontend.
--Php,MySQL for backend.
+- Php,MySQL for backend.